bezmi/jvc_projector/README.md

 >>> projector.command("input-hdmi2")
 ```

-# Testing
-I wrote this to interface my projector with homeassistant.
-It
-has been tested on a DLA-X5900, but should work on most of the projectors
-that use a similar IP control scheme.
+## Confirmed Models

+- DLA-X5900
+- NX5
+- NZ8/RS3100
+- DLA-RS440

 Let me know if it works with your
-projector and I will add it to the list below.
+projector and I will add it to the list above.

-## Confirmed Models
+## Error _ConnectionRefusedError_
-* DLA-X5900
-* NX5
-* NZ8/RS3100

-# Bugs
 The main issue one might face is receiving ConnectionRefusedError when making a
 request too soon after another.
 If this is the case, we will retry up to `max_retries`.
 It is important to set `delay_ms` to a reasonable value.
 For example, my X5900 will hang for 0.8-1 second after the power-off command is sent.
-I have found that the defaults work in most situations.

-# Adding New Commands
+## Adding New Commands

-If you are not familiar with python at all, raise an issue with a request to add a new command.
+If you are not familiar with Python at all, raise an issue with a request to add a new command.
 Otherwise, follow the [documentation](src/jvc_projector_remote/jvccommands.py#L19) for the `Command` base class and be sure to look at the [examples](src/jvc_projector_remote/jvccommands.py#L215) in the `Commands` class.